-17:14-4.1 Set-aside program goals and procedures
+12A:10A-4.1 Set-aside program goals and procedures

-- (a) Each State contracting agency, consistent with its contracting authority, shall establish and administer a set-aside program which provides for at least 15 percent of the dollar value of its contracts to be awarded to eligible small businesses, as follows: at least five percent shall be awarded to small businesses registered in the category of businesses whose gross revenues do not exceed \$1 million; and at least an additional 10 percent shall be awarded to small businesses registered in the category of businesses whose gross revenues do not exceed the applicable annual revenue standards set forth in 13 CFR 121.201. - 1.
-Percentages shall be measured by the total dollar value of all such small business set-aside contracts in comparison to the total dollar value of all publicly advertised contracts awarded by the agency within a fiscal year. - 2.
-The State contracting agencies shall designate specific contracts for each of the two small business set-aside categories. - (b) Each State contracting agency shall establish written procedures and maintain records as necessary to define, document and report its good faith efforts to attain the established set-aside contracting goals.
-Contracts executed under delegated purchasing authority shall be subject to set-aside provisions established by the delegating agency in its formal delegation procedures.
+(a) Each State contracting agency, consistent with its contracting authority, shall establish and administer a setaside program which provides for at least 15 percent of the dollar value of its contracts to be awarded to eligible small businesses, as follows: at least five percent shall be awarded to small businesses registered in the category of businesses whose gross revenues do not exceed \$1 million; and at least an additional 10 percent shall be awarded to small businesses registered in the category of businesses revenues do not exceed \$1 million; and at least an additional 10 percent shall be awarded to small businesses revenues do not exceed the applicable annual revenue standards set forth in 13 CFR 121.201.
+1. Percentages shall be measured by the total dollar value of all such small business set-aside contracts in comparison to the total dollar value of all publicly advertised contracts awarded by the agency within a fiscal year.

+2. The State contracting agencies shall designate specific contracts for each of the two small business set-aside categories.

+(b) Each State contracting agency shall establish written procedures and maintain records as necessary to define, document and report its good faith efforts to attain the established set-aside contracting goals.
+Contracts executed under delegated purchasing authority shall be subject to setaside provisions established by the delegate agency in its formal delegation procedures.
 Consistent with the requirements of N.J.S.A.
-52:32-17 et seq., the procedures shall include the following provisions: - 1.
-The State contracting agency shall review its schedule of contracting opportunities and establish a method of determining which upcoming contracts will be offered as set-aside contracts.
+52:32-17 et seq., the procedures shall include the following provisions:

+1. The State contracting agency shall review its schedule of contracting opportunities and establish a method of determining which upcoming contracts will be offered as set-aside contracts.